mutouyu1124/Citi-Bikeshare-Time-Series-Analysis/README.md

 * DB_NAME: the name of database
 * USER: the user name of database
 * PWD: the password of database
-* TABLE: the name of the table that used to store data
+* TABLE: name of the table that used to store data
 * DB_TYPE: the type of database (PostgreSQL)

 ### [bikeinfo.py](https://pages.github.com/)